 If your browser is enabled to allow pages to pre-load in the background for faster performance, when your browser loads a page in the background, it will have the same effect as if you visited that page, including sending the Bing search results page URL (containing your search query) and downloading any cookies that page sets.

 Location services.
-Cortana regularly collects and uses your current location and location history to give you the most relevant notices and results and to make suggestions that help save you time, such as traffic and location based reminders.
+Cortana regularly collects and uses your current location, location history, and other location signals (such as locations tagged on photos you upload to OneDrive).
+This location data is used to give you the most relevant notices and results and to make suggestions that help save you time, such as traffic and location based reminders.
 Cortana can only work if location services are on, so if you turn them off, Cortana will be disabled.

 Speech and Input Personalization.
-To help Cortana better understand the way you speak and your voice commands, speech data is sent to Microsoft to build personalized speech models and improve speech recognition.
+To help Cortana better understand the way you speak and your voice commands, speech data is sent to Microsoft to build personalized speech models and improve speech recognition and user intent understanding.
 On Windows devices, Cortana can only work if Input Personalization is on, so if you turn it off, Cortana will be disabled.
 See the Windows Input Personalization section for more information.

 Browsing history.
 If you choose to send your full browsing history to Microsoft in Microsoft Edge (see the Microsoft Edge description in the Windows section of this statement), Cortana can provide suggestions based on the sites you visit in Microsoft Edge.
 Cortana won't collect information about sites you visit in InPrivate tabs.